Tibial Plateau Leveling Osteotomy (TPLO) Homecare Instructions

 Dehiscence: This is when the edges of the incision begin to separate.
 If you notice the incision beginning to open up, contact our office immediately.

 Pain: Minor discomfort is normal after surgery.
 However, you should be able to gently touch the area around the incision without a reaction.
-If it seems painful, she/he may not be getting enough analgesics or this could be a sign of infection if excess swelling and redness are also present.
+If it seems painful, they may not be getting enough analgesics or this could be a sign of infection if excess swelling and redness are also present.

 For the first 5 days after surgery, cold compresses (ice packs) should be applied to the surgical area 3 to 4 times daily for 5-10 minutes to help reduce swelling and make her/him more comfortable.
 Using a bag of frozen peas (or similar cold pack) wrapped in a thin, clean, and dry towel works well when applied over the surgical area.
-Some patients do not tolerate this well.
+Some dogs do not tolerate this well.
 If you are having a lot of difficulty while trying to apply ice packs, stop and give us a call.

 If there are any signs of general illness including vomiting, depression, fever, refusal to eat, or if any questions or concerns arise, please do not hesitate to call our office.

-It is very important that she/he be adequately confined and restricted to allow healing of the operated joint.
+It is very important that they be adequately confined and restricted to allow healing of the operated joint.
 Excessive activity may result in failure of the stabilization and possibly result in the need for additional surgery.

 Please schedule the first recheck exam for 10-14 days post-op.
 Additionally schedule recheck exams at 4 weeks (brief), at 6 weeks (sedation and radiographs) and at 4 months.
 We also recommend that you return annually from the date of surgery for a stifle exam and radiographs.